tiyashbasu/Cache_Side_Channel_Tester/other_tools/radamsa-master/README.md

 This will run for as long as it takes to crash gzip, which hopefully is no longer even possible, and the fuzzed.gz can be used to check the issue if the script has stopped.
 We have found a few such cases, the last one of which took about 3 months to find, but all of them have as usual been filed as bugs and have been promptly fixed by the upstream.

 One thing to note is that since most of the outputs are based on data in the given samples (standard input or files given at command line) it is usually a good idea to try to find good samples, and preferably more than one of them.
-In a more real-world test script radamsa will usually be used to generate more than one output at a time based on tens or thousands of samples, and the consequences of the outputs are tested mostly in parallel, often by giving each of the output on command line to the target program.
+In a more real-world test script radamsa will usually be used to generate more than one output at a time based on tens or thousands of samples, and the consequences of the outputs are tested mostly in parallel, often by giving each of the output on command line to the target target_name.
 We'll make a simple such script for bc, which accepts files from command line.
 The -o flag can be used to give a file name to which radamsa should write the output instead of standard output.
 If more than one output is generated, the path should have a %n in it, which will be expanded to the number of the output.

 ```
  $ echo "1 + 2" > sample-1